What Type of Conduct is Prohibited in Nevada?

 What Must be Proven in a Discrimination Claim?

-Discrimination can be proven under the Equal Pay act if both men and women do the same type of work for the same employer but are nevertheless paid in different amounts.
+Discrimination can be proven under the Equal Pay act if both men and women do the same type of work for the same employer but are still paid in different amounts.
 Discrimination claims in Las Vegas can be proven where the employer only hires one gender, promotes employees on the basis of gender, or acts in retaliation against a worker who has complained of employer misconduct.

 When is Sexual Harassment Prohibited?

 Sexual harassment consists of any unwanted conduct of a sexual nature directed towards the victim, and includes both physical and verbal acts.
-Employers in Las Vegas might be held liable for the sexual harassment, even when it was a co-worker who actually engaged in the conduct.
+Employers in Las Vegas might be held liable for the sexual harassment, even when it was a co-worker who directly engaged in the conduct.

 A Nevada employer could also be liable for harassment if they allow conduct to lead to an environment that is overly sexual.
-Gender discrimination is usually difficult to prove without a lawyer because the specifics of proving intent can be complicated.
+Gender discrimination is typically difficult to prove without a lawyer because the specifics of proving intent can be complicated.
 There are also detailed procedures that must be followed when pursuing a claim.